‘Big Brother 22’ Week 2 Speculation: Who’s Being Evicted Tonight Based On Live Feeds

 Big Brother Season 22 is about to have its second eviction of the summer after Keesha Smith was voted out unanimously last Thursday.
 Nicole Anthony and David Alexander were both nominated by Memphis Garrett during his Head of Household (HOH) reign, and neither were able to pull themselves down as he also won the Power of Veto (POV).
 Both being stuck on the block, Nicole A. and David have been campaigning for days with their fellow houseguests to keep them in the game, with a meltdown or two peppered throughout.

-Unlike last week, the houseguests seemed to be a little more divided and questionable on who they want to send home.
+Unlike last week, the houseguests seemed to be a little more divided as to who they wanted to send home.

 At the time of this publication, three hours before the eviction episode airs, this is how the houseguests are planning on voting to evict: